Lazy Luddite Log

 Berlin

-My intercity train connections to Berlin went smoothly and I got to enjoy looking out the window at passing farmland and towns.
+My intercity train connections to Berlin went smoothly and I enjoyed looking out the window at passing farmland and towns.
 Of particular note was the Volkswagen factory seen from Wolfsburg Station.
 But I have to backtrack a bit to that B&B Hotel because the theme of this Friday was silly mistakes.
 I had forgotten that the breakfast there was non-complimentary - embarrassing - but it was an error quickly corrected.

 My next mistake happened in the massive Berlin Central Station.
-I got my intended suburban train for Charlottenhof confused for the one for Charlottenburg.
+I got my intended suburban train for Charlottenhof confused for one for Charlottenburg.
 I quickly recognized the problem and rushed back to central from the zoo station.
-My destination was in greater Potsdam - technically a distinct city yet still part of the greater Berlin-Brandenburg conurbation.
+My destination was in greater Potsdam - technically a distinct city yet part of the greater Berlin-Brandenburg conurbation.
 I found the Havelufer Hotel even if it is barely signposted and from the street looks like it could be abandoned.
 It is however decent and gave me the biggest room of my holiday.

 My third and final mistake of the day was to be infected by the enthusiasm of the young hotel receptionist who stressed that I had many hours yet in the day to explore beyond the hotel.
 I took this to heart and soon set off to find one of my holiday objectives.
 The hotel faced the Templiner Lake and I walked around it with the assistance of smartphone maps.
 But I also argued with that same device and we took a rather circuitous route through both tree-filled parkland and town house neighbourhoods.
 Along the way I encountered a fox.
 Soon I was lost in woodland at dusk walking on crunchy acorns along a track between a cemetary and some wire-fenced technical facility.
 Beyond that fence was my destination but how could I get to it?
 I walked the perimeter and eventually came to the gatehouse of the Albert Einstein Science Park but the guard told me to go away and return in daylight.